adityanavya7/SentimentAnalysis/README.md

 ### templates/start.html

-The *start.html* is the front page that will load when the application will start to run and
+The *start.html* is the front page that will load when the application will start to run and the shows the output of the input string.